What Is a CRM and Does Your Cleaning Company Need One?

 – Service history per customer

-Which IS the CRM functionality you need.
-Buying a separate CRM in addition to FSM software usually means double data entry and confusion.
+That IS the CRM functionality you need.
+Buying a separate CRM plus FSM software usually means double data entry.
+Confusion follows.

-The exception: if you’re investing heavily in lead generation (ads, SEO, partnerships) and need to track which leads turn into customers, a separate sales CRM may be worth the additional complexity.
+The exception: if you’re investing heavily in lead generation, a separate sales CRM may be worth it.

 Before:

-– Customer calls: “What time is my cleaner coming Thursday?” — you check the paper schedule
+– Customer calls about Thursday time — you check the paper schedule

-– Customer leaves a one-star review complaining about details you should’ve remembered — you can’t argue because you don’t have records
+– Customer leaves a one-star review — you can’t argue without records

-– Recurring customer cancels — you don’t know when their last clean was or why they might be leaving
+– Recurring customer cancels — you don’t know why they might be leaving

 After:

-– Customer calls — you pull up their profile and see the exact time, the assigned cleaner, and the service details
+– Customer calls — you pull up their profile and see the exact time and cleaner

 – New employee opens the customer’s profile and sees everything they need

-– Customer wants to cancel — you see they’ve used you for 18 months and can have a productive retention conversation
+– Customer wants to cancel — you see they’ve used you 18 months.
+Have a real conversation.

-This kind of operational visibility separates well-run cleaning companies from chaotic ones.
+This visibility separates well-run cleaning companies from chaotic ones.

-3. **Not capturing notes after each job** — the value of a CRM compounds with the data you put in.
+Not capturing notes after each job — the value grows with the data you put in.
 Make note-capture a required job step.

-5. **Not training the team** — if your team doesn’t update the CRM consistently, your data goes stale and you stop trusting it.
+Not training the team — if your team doesn’t update the CRM consistently, your data goes stale.

 If you run a cleaning company with more than 15 active customers, you need CRM functionality.
-But you almost certainly don’t need a standalone CRM — you need a Field Service Management platform with CRM built in.
+You almost certainly don’t need a standalone CRM.
+You need a Field Service Management platform with CRM built in.

-**For most cleaning companies:** Start with Jobber’s 14-day free trial.
-The CRM features (customer profiles, history, notes, communication) are exactly what cleaning companies need, and you get scheduling, invoicing, and the mobile app at the same time.
+For most cleaning companies: Start with Jobber’s 14-day free trial.
+The CRM features are exactly what cleaning companies need.
+You get scheduling, invoicing, and the mobile app at the same time.

 For larger cleaning operations (10+ employees): Housecall Pro’s added communication features may justify the higher price.

 Don’t overcomplicate this.
-The right CRM for your cleaning company is one your whole team will actually use.
-Start with the free trial, set it up properly, and commit to using it consistently for 90 days.
+The right CRM is one your whole team will use.
+Start with the free trial, set it up properly, and commit to using it for 90 days.
 You’ll wonder how you ever ran the business without it.

 Pricing as of early 2026.
 Verify current pricing at each vendor’s website.